twonas/twona-api-docs/events/README.md

 #### Content

-An object depend of the event type.
-If the Request or Version is not allowed, the call return a forbidden.
+The content of the event will be a collection of objects related to the event.
+If any of the related objects cannot be accesed due to permissions, a Forbidden error will be returned.

 #### Code